mph-/lcapy/doc/install.rst

 - For plotting you need to install matplotlib (this requires NumPy).

 - For schematic drawing you need pdflatex, the circuitikz package (https://www.ctan.org/pkg/circuitikz), the imagemagick convert program (http://www.imagemagick.org/), and ghostscript (http://www.ghostscript.com/).
+Lcapy currently expects circuitikz version 2017/05/28.
+Unfortunately, different circuitikz releases tweak component sizes.

 - For nice rendering of maths you need mathjax (https://www.mathjax.org/).
 This is not essential, if it is not